openobserve/openobserve-docs/docs/architecture.md

 ### AlertManager

-AlertManager runs the scheduled alert queries and sends notification.
+AlertManager runs the Standar alert queries and sends notification.